DerekTurtleRoe/ares/docs/guides/drivers.md

 and different ones work better on different computers.
 Therefore,
-higan comes with "drivers"
+ares comes with "drivers"
 for video, audio and input,
 so you can find the one that works best for your computer.
 To see what drivers you're currently using, or to choose different ones, go to the [Advanced tab] of the Settings window.

-[Advanced tab]: ../interface/higan-settings.md#advanced
+[Advanced tab]: ../interface/ares-settings.md#advanced

 Here are the most notable drivers for each platform in each category.
-If your copy of higan
+If your copy of ares
 includes a driver not listed here, it's probably a reasonable choice, so try it out and see how you like it.

-**Note:** After changing any driver, you must restart higan for the change to take effect.
+**Note:** After changing any driver, you must restart ares for the change to take effect.

 **Note:**
 Video, Audio and Input